CMS Releases 2025 Quality Payment Program Final Rule: What It Means for MIPS Reporting

 A list of new measures, along with their collection types, are outlined in the table below.

-Note: In the CY 2024 PFS final rule, measure Q494: Excessive Radiation Dose or Inadequate Image Quality for Diagnostic Computed Tomography (CT) in Adults (Clinician Level), was finalized with a 1-year delay to the CY 2025 performance period.
+*In the CY 2024 PFS Final Rule, measure Q494: Excessive Radiation Dose or Inadequate Image Quality for Diagnostic Computed Tomography (CT) in Adults (Clinician Level), was finalized with a 1-year delay to the CY 2025 performance period.

-Below is a list of measures that have been proposed for removal from MIPS.
+Below is a list of measures finalized for removal from MIPS.

 Quality Measures Proposed for RemovalCollection Types